Ada-Developers-Academy/core-unit-2/api-10-many-to-many/genre-many-to-many.md

 ## Goals

-Our goal for this lesson is to create a `Genre` model and routes in order to create a many-to-many relationship between `Genre`s and `Book`s.
+Our goal for this lesson is to create a `Genre` model and routes in preparation to create a many-to-many relationship between `Genre`s and `Book`s.

 This lesson should be used as a reference for creating the `Genre` model and routes.
 It does not provide a detailed description of the code.